F5Networks/f5-openstack-docs/docs/guides/includes/topic_launch-instance.rst

 Launch an Instance
 ``````````````````

-To launch a BIG-IP® instance using the OpenStack Horizon dashboard:
+To launch a BIG-IP® instance using the OpenStack dashboard:

 1. Go to ``http://<ip_address>/dashboard`` and log in with your admin credentials.